 We own various trademark registrations and applications, and unregistered trademarks, including SIMPLE AntibodyTM, NHance®, ABDEGTM, MyRealWorldMGTM and our corporate logo and are authorized to use POTELLIGENT® by Kyowa Hakko Kirin Co.
-Ltd. We have a U.S. trademark registration for the arGEN-X name and a European Community Trademark for the stylized arGEN-X name.
+Ltd, SMART-Ig® and ACT-Ig® from Chugai and ENHANZE® from Halozyme.
+We have a U.S. trademark registration for the arGEN-X name and a European Community Trademark for the stylized arGEN-X name.
 The name is also the subject of a number of domain name registrations.
 All other trade names, trademarks and service marks of other companies appearing in this prospectus supplement and the accompanying prospectus are the property of their respective holders.
 Solely for convenience, the trademarks and trade names in this prospectus supplement or the accompanying prospectus may be referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
 We do not intend to use or display other companies' trademarks and trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.